geerma/freeCodeCamp-PythonProjects/README.md

 # freeCodeCamp-PythonProjects

-These are the projects used to obtain my [freeCodeCamp certificate](https://www.freecodecamp.org/certification/fccc853331e-8d63-4074-bf4c-51bbb9c1e863/scientific-computing-with-python-v7) for the module 'Scientific Computing with Python'.
+These are the projects created for my "Scientific Computing with Python" [freeCodeCamp certificate](https://www.freecodecamp.org/certification/fccc853331e-8d63-4074-bf4c-51bbb9c1e863/scientific-computing-with-python-v7).

 ## Click the below links to try out the projects via Replit